UAA-Robo/CoffeeBot/Electronics/Electronics_README.md

 ---

-**Warning Do not mess with the electronics unless you know what you are doing beacuse you could fry expensave electronics.**
+**Warning Do not mess with the electronics unless you know what you are doing because you could fry expensive electronics.**

 ---

 ## Plan

 ### Summary

-The plan is to have 2 loops a control loop and a power loop with gobuilda PDB and Servo PDB.
+The plan is to have 2 loops: a control loop and a power loop with gobuilda PDB and Servo PDB.

-### Cableing system
+### Cabling system

-### Controll System
+### Control System

-## ⚠ Warnings ⚠
+## Warnings

 ### Back Power

-- The wireing to the servo PDB and the motor sontroller is powered with +5v so don't connect it to anything without a plan also
+- The wiring to the servo PDB and the motor controller is powered with +5v so don't connect it to anything without a plan also
 - Look at https://www.gobilda.com/servo-power-distribution-board-8-channel/ for wireing info
 - or just ask B100GH